yfoelling/yair/README.md

 ## Preview
 #### "table"
 This is a preview of a scan with output::format "table".
-Normally images will have many more vulnerabilies, so you will get a bigger table.
+Normally images will have many more vulnerabilities, so you will get a bigger table.
 "Version with fix" will be empty if the vulnerability has not yet been fixed by the distribution.
 ```
 +---------------------+----------------+------------------------------------------------------------------+--------------------+